Knowledge is Power: What You Can Do With Your Customer Data

 Imagine if you owned a business 100 years ago and you were transported to the present day (by rubbing a lamp, or planting a magic bean, or something).
 Assuming your mind wasn’t completely blown and you were able to understand all the new technologies business owners use and how they work, you’d probably be pretty amazed.

 Business owners in the modern world have an unbelievable amount of tools at their fingertips to make their operations run more efficiently.
 Many already make use of these, but sometimes they forget about something they already possess: customer data.
 Information about your customer is highly valuable.
-It can help you not only retain new customers, but bring back repeat business and generate referrals.
+It can help you not only retain new customers, but strengthen customer relations that bring back repeat business and generate referrals.

 Of course, there’s no reason to be all 1916 about it.
 You shouldn’t keep that data contained in messy stacks of paper or rows of dented file cabinets.
-It should be in one digital repository that is organized and searchable, to help you to easily access the information and maximize it.
+It should be in one digital repository such as a CRM software that is organized and searchable, to help you to easily access the information and maximize it.
 And what can you do with this customer data?

 Even a business owner from 1916 could tell you that makes good sense.
 Check out our Resource Center for more tips just like this…and to keep you in the current century!